weygoldt/TeeGrid/8channel-logger/README.md

-Running with 20 kHz at 12 bit resolution, the [averaging sketch](https://github.com/janscience/TeeRec/blob/main/examples/averaging/averaging.ino) of the [TeeRec](https://github.com/janscience/TeeRec) reports for the standard deviations of the raw integer readings:
+Running with 20 kHz at 12 bit resolution, the [averaging sketch](https://github.com/janscience/TeeRec/blob/main/examples/averaging/averaging.ino) of the [TeeRec](https://github.com/janscience/TeeRec) library reports for the standard deviations of the raw integer readings:

 | convers  | sampling | avrg |   A4 |   A2 |   A5 |   A3 |   A6 |  A20 |   A7 |  A22 |
 | :------- | :------- | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: |